How to Sell a Business in New Jersey and Pennsylvania (2026 Guide for Owners) Sell a business New Jersey Sell a business Pennsylvania

 Medical and service businesses

 These businesses are attractive due to predictable cash flow.
+Recurring revenue models provide stability, which is appealing to potential buyers.

 2. Strong Financials (SDE Focused)

 Most small to mid-sized businesses are valued using Seller’s Discretionary Earnings (SDE).
+Buyers want:

 Clean profit & loss statements